luojessica/git-2025Jan09/README.md

 - `git clone`: does a one-time download from github to your local computer
     - make sure the directory you are cloning is not already a git repo

+- `git status`: displays information about the folder